Allied Health Core Courses

 Credits 3 Lab Hours 3 Lecture Hours 2

 This course is a foundation course offered in the first semester of the first year.
-It provides the students with an introduction to patient care, foundational intervention and an introductory understanding to the practice as an OTA and PTA.
+It provides the students with an introduction to patient care, foundational intervention, and an introductory understanding to the practice as an OTA and PTA.
 The course builds upon concepts presented in AHLT 104R Introduction to OT/PT and OCTA 110R Fundamentals of OT.
-This course is offered early in the curriculum to introduce and focus on the individual with disabilities in society and in relation to practice.
 This course provides an opportunity for both OTA and PTA students to begin integrating team collaboration

 Prerequisite Courses